Shun Sato (figure skater)

 Shun Sato (佐藤 駿, Satō Shun) is a Japanese figure skater.
-He is a two-time Four Continents medalist (silver in 2024, bronze in 2023), the 2024–25 Grand Prix Final bronze medalist, a nine-time Grand Prix medalist, a two-time ISU Challenger Series silver medalist, and the 2020 Bavarian Open champion.
+He is a 2026 Olympic Games team event silver medalist, 2026 Olympic bronze medalist in the individual event, 2026 World bronze medalist, two-time Four Continents medalist (silver in 2024, bronze in 2023), a two-time Grand Prix Final bronze medalist, a nine-time Grand Prix medalist, a two-time ISU Challenger Series silver medalist, and the 2025–26 Japanese national silver medalist.

 At the junior level, Sato is the 2019–20 Junior Grand Prix Final champion, and a two-time Japan Junior national silver medalist.

-He is the former junior world record holder for the men's free skating and combined total score and is known for his jumping prowess.
+He is also the former junior world record holder for the men's free skating and combined total score and is known for his jumping prowess.

 Personal life

 Sato was born on February 6, 2004, in Sendai, Japan.
 He and his family moved to Saitama in 2018 after Sato's father got a job transfer.

-Sato's figure skating idol is fellow Sendai native Yuzuru Hanyu, who gave him an amulet when Sato was five years old.
+Sato's figure skating idol is fellow Sendai native Yuzuru Hanyu, who gave him a bow-and-arrow pendant when Sato was five years old in return for the plush toy and fan letter Sato had thrown to him at the 2009 All-Japan Junior Championships in Shin-Yokohama.

 After graduating from Saitama Sakae High School, he enrolled into Meiji University in 2023, where he currently studies at the School of Political Science and Economics.